Automate your Accounts Payables and Vendor Management with Zenwork Payments Start 30-Day Free Trial

 Tools

-The IRS requires businesses to report all such non-employee compensations made to independent contractors.
-Similarly, the IRS requires the vendor to report all compensations received through such arrangements.
+The IRS requires businesses to report all such non-employee compensation made to independent contractors.
+Similarly, the IRS requires the vendor to report all compensation received through such arrangements.

 The TIN reported in Form 1099-NEC acts as the common denominator for identifying and cross-verifying the amount paid by the business and the amount received by the independent contractor.